 Your Basic Lighting Kit: A Spin Around the Block

 So you just received the gear needed to turn your hot shoe flash into a mini portable studio lighting system.
-What do you with the box of stuff the UPS guy just dropped onto your dorstep?
+What do you do with the box of stuff the UPS guy just dropped onto your doorstep?
 Where do you start?

 That is exactly the gap we explore whenever I teach a beginner's lighting class.
 So today we are going to walk through a "first steps" exercise.